Quantum computational chemistry: Classical computational chemistry

-where $occ$ denotes orbitals that are occupied in the Hartree-Fock state, $virt$ denotes orbitals that are unoccupied (virtual) in the Hartree-Fock state, and $t$ are excitation amplitudes which are variationally optimised.
-When all of the excitation operators $T_i$ are included, the CC method recovers the FCI wavefunction, but this is classically intractable.
-As a result, the method is normally truncated at a lower excitation level; typically single and double excitations (CCSD).
-Because of its product parametrisation, the CCSD method generates a trial wavefunction which includes all possible determinants, albeit with an incorrect parametrisation.
-It therefore provides faster convergence than the CI method.
+Because of its product parametrization, the CC method generates a trial wavefunction which includes all possible determinants, albeit with an incorrect parametrization.
+It therefore provides faster convergence than the configuration interaction method.
+The product parametrization also ensures size extensivity and size consistency.
 However, the CC method is not without its own shortcomings.
-Most notably, the CC operator is not unitary, and therefore the wavefunction generated doesn't obey the Rayleigh-Ritz variational principle~\cite{helgaker2014molecular}.
-Furthermore, the CC method can't be used with MCSCF states, and so struggles with systems displaying strong static correlation~\cite{romero2017strategies}.
-In Sec.~\ref{Subsec:VQE} we describe a modified form of the CC method, known as Unitary Coupled Cluster (UCC).
+Most notably, the wavefunction generated by the canonical CC method does not obey the Rayleigh-Ritz variational principle~\cite{helgaker2014molecular}.
+While it is possible to formulate alternative variants of the coupled cluster method, which are variational~\cite{voorhis2000variationalCC}, these are not as widely used by the computational chemistry community.
+Moreover, the conventional CC method described above is a single determinant reference state method.
+Consequently, it does not tend to perform well when applied to multireference states, which are required to treat systems with strong static correlation~\cite{lyakh2012multireferenceCCreview, lischka2018excitedstatesmultiref}.
+While there have been efforts to develop multireference coupled cluster approaches, these have their own limitations, and are not in widespread use, as discussed by \textcite{lyakh2012multireferenceCCreview}.
+In Sec.~\ref{Subsec:VQE} we will describe a modified form of the CC method, known as unitary coupled cluster (UCC).
 This method is both variational and suitable for multireference states.
-While it is classically intractable, this method is efficient to implement using a quantum computer~\cite{romero2017strategies}. \\
+While it is exponentially costly to implement with a classical computer, this method is efficient to implement using a quantum computer. \\

-This section has treated the inaccuracies which result from considering a reduced number of determinants, while including all MOs.
-The following section will discuss the converse case; we consider only a limited number of MOs, but assume that we include all possible determinants that they can generate, unless explicitly stated.
+This section has treated the inaccuracies which result from approximating the full configuration interaction wavefunction, while including all molecular orbitals.
+The following section will discuss the converse case; we consider only a limited number of molecular orbitals, but assume that we include all possible determinants that they can generate, unless explicitly stated.